koordinator-sh/koordinator/docs/proposals/scheduling/20250611-networktopology-aware-scheduling.md

 In the training scenario of large language models, model parallelism requires extremely high network throughput for exchanging data, which makes the network a key bottleneck.

 Therefore, workloads are required to be scheduled to the optimal network topology domain with the highest throughput and lowest latency, in order to accelerate the exchange of network data for training.
-Taking Spine leaf architecture as an example, it is necessary to schedule the pods of PodGroup under the same leaf to meet the requirement of low latency data exchange between pods.
+Taking Spine-Block architecture as an example, it is necessary to schedule the pods of PodGroup under the same block to meet the requirement of low latency data exchange between pods.

 In Kubernetes, while the native scheduler uses `PodAffinity` to address topology-based inter pod affinity scheduling, its effectiveness is limited due to single Pod scheduling at a time.
 Koord-Scheduler improves this with `PodGroup` semantics, allowing for collective scheduling of Pods once all resource demands are met.
 Despite enhancing topology handling, these schedulers fall short with preferred topology needs.
 Thus, a new capability is required that employs a network topology algorithm to optimally select and schedule multiple nodes for `PodGroups` with specific network topology requirements.